Do you know what a ZOTZ is?

 “When what to my wondering eyes should appear but a can full of ZOTZ and some laughter and tears”

-The first present I opened from Scott this Christmas was this tin container.
+The first present I opened this Christmas was this tin container.

 It is hippy dippy like me but I was unimpressed by the package.
 I wasn’t going to be setting this out on the coffee table so I suspected that there was some dark chocolate mint thing inside.